binipringle/torts/_texts/0-outline.md

 ### Assault

 A person is liable for the tort of assault if they intentionally cause a person to be in reasonable apprehension of an imminent harmful or offensive contact.
-For there to be intent, the plaintiff must show that the defendant either (1) desired to cause an immediate harmful or offensive contact or the reasonable apprehension of such contact; or (2) knew that such a result was substantially certain to occur.
-It does not matter if the goal of the actor was merely to scare the victim or if the act was meant as a joke.
-The actor need not have intended for the contact to be harmful or offensive, only to have intended the actual contact.
+For there to be intent, the plaintiff must show that the defendant either (1) desired to cause (a) an immediate harmful or offensive contact or (b) the apprehension of such contact; or (2) knew that such a result was substantially certain to occur.
+It does not matter if the actor just wanted to scare the victim or if the act was meant as a joke.
+The actor does not need to have intended the contact to be harmful or offensive, only to have intended the contact.

 For a person to have a reasonable apprehension of imminent harmful or offensive contact, the person must have a reasonable belief that the act will lead to imminent harmful or offensive contact.
 The plaintiff must show that a reasonable person in the same position as the plaintiff would have experienced the same apprehension.
-If the apprehension is reasonable, it doesn’t matter whether the defendant could actually carry out the threat. *For instance, brandishing an unloaded gun can be assault.*

-The victim does not need to prove fear, only that they were aware that such a contact might occur.
+If the apprehension is reasonable, it doesn’t matter whether the defendant could actually carry out the threat. *For instance, brandishing an unloaded gun can be assault.* The victim does not need to prove fear.

 If the victim and the tortfeasor do not know each other, then the legal standard is what an ordinary reasonable person under the same circumstances as the victim would have believed.

 If the victim and tortfeasor have special knowledge of each other, this special knowledge may be considered when determining whether the victim’s apprehension was reasonable.

-“Imminent” in the context of assault, means the threatened harmful or offensive contact must be certain or likely to occur very soon.
+“Imminent” in the context of assault means the threatened harmful or offensive contact must be certain or likely to occur very soon.

-“Harmful or offensive” in the context of assault, is an objective standard referring to touching that is likely to or capable of causing harm or offending a reasonable person by violating prevailing social standards of acceptable touching.
+“Harmful or offensive” in the context of assault is an objective standard referring to touching that is likely to or capable of causing harm or offending a reasonable person by violating prevailing social standards of acceptable touching.
 An otherwise inoffensive contact may be deemed offensive if the tortfeasor knew the victim was unusually averse to such a contact.

-There is some disagreement among jurisdictions in regard to the role of consent.
+There is some disagreement among jurisdictions with regard to the role of consent.

 *Look for words that negate intent.
 For example, “If it weren’t a tort, I would punch you in the face.”
 These negate the intent and you won’t be able to say there was a tort.*

 *Words alone rarely create an assault.*

 Assault is typically paired with battery as assault and battery.
-In assault and battery, assault refers to the act that causes the victim to immediately apprehend a harmful or offensive contact, whereas battery refers to the act that causes the actual contact. * Some jurisdictions label assault as attempted battery.*
+In assault and battery, assault refers to the act that causes the victim to immediately apprehend a harmful or offensive contact, whereas battery refers to the act that causes the actual contact. * Some jurisdictions label assault as attempted battery.

-For imminent battery, battery must be able to occur almost instantly.

 ---